MrEhbr/sqlc-gen-go/README.md

 As-of sqlc v1.24.0 the `sha256` is optional, but without it sqlc won't cache your module internally which will impact performance.

-## Migrating from sqlc's built-in Go codegen
+## Migrating from Original sqlc-gen-go

+> [!WARNING]
+> This fork uses a different code generation pattern than both the original sqlc-gen-go and sqlc's built-in codegen.
+The generated code is **not compatible** - you'll need to update your code to use the new query struct pattern.

+### From sqlc's Built-in Codegen

-We’ve worked hard to make switching to sqlc-gen-go as seamless as possible.
-Let’s say you’re generating Go code today using a sqlc.yaml configuration that looks something like this:
+Let's say you're generating Go code today using a sqlc.yaml configuration that looks something like this:

 ```yaml
 version: 2